db2222/DateAndTimeExtensions/README.md

 - instance (parameter `this`)
 - class

-However, C# doesn't allow to extend static classes themselves. \
+However, C# unfortunately doesn't allow to extend static classes themselves. \
-This is why for easier usage the extension classes are named exactly as their .NET counterparts. \
+This is why you need to call `DateTimeExt`, `DateOnlyExt` or `TimeOnlyExt` for the class variants (no `this` parameter). \
-Just include the namespace `DateAndTimeExtensions`.
+\
+If the classes would be named like their .NET counterparts you would have to constantly fully qualify the namespace which would be cumbersome.

 # Extension methods
 ## DateTime